Tyrn/wei/the-insider-en.typ

 size of your gratitude.

-     On Friday  evening, Welsey dropped by the central communication station and called the work number of Ronald T. Trevis  - the head of LSV bank - the man  that some  people called the un-crowned king of the Galaxy finances and the others called the un-crowned bandit.
+     On Friday  evening, Welsey dropped by the central communication station and called the work number of Ronald T. Trevis---the head of LSV bank---the man  that some  people called the un-crowned king of the Galaxy finances and the others called the un-crowned bandit.

      "How is it going?" a normal voice from a normal planet reached Welsey.

      "It's  not  going,"  Welsey  replied, "I  have  not obtained  a  single signature  in  a week.
-I've  been  twice in their  central office  -  their secretaries know nothing and there is nobody around besides them."
+I've  been  twice in their  central office---their secretaries know nothing and there is nobody around besides them."

      "And Bemish?"